timrosenberg/website/content/_index.md

 gallery_item:
 - album: homepage
   image: 2023-Feb-21-Poster.png
-  caption: "Recital Poster for my Faculty Recital in 2023 featuring music by composers from under-represented groups for tenor saxophone.
-The complete recital can be streamed [here](/event/faculty-recital-music-for-tenor-saxophone-by-diverse-composers/)"
+  caption: 'Recital Poster for my Faculty Recital in 2023 featuring music by composers from under-represented groups for tenor saxophone.
+The complete recital can be streamed <a href="/event/faculty-recital-music-for-tenor-saxophone-by-diverse-composers/" style="color:#438d35;">here</a>'

 - album: homepage
   image: hippocrene-quartet-2023.jpg